pantheon-systems/documentation/source/releasenotes/2024-11-14-solr-module-8-1-x.md

 categories: [drupal, action-required]
 ---

-Version 8.2.0 of our Drupal module [Search API Pantheon](https://github.com/pantheon-systems/search_api_pantheon/) has been released to address [performance and schema issue with Solr cores](https://status.pantheon.io/incidents/rv8bw0v6rbjy).
+Version 8.2.0 of our Drupal module [Search API Pantheon](https://github.com/pantheon-systems/search_api_pantheon/) has been released to address [performance and schema issues with Solr cores](https://status.pantheon.io/incidents/rv8bw0v6rbjy).

-We recommend updating to `8.2.0` and checking the behavior of your site in a Dev or Multidev environment prior to deploying to Test or Live environments.
+Update to `8.2.0` and check the behavior of your site in a Dev or Multidev environment prior to deploying to Test or Live environments.

 ## Critical fix: Solr core reload functionality
 This release addresses a critical issue where Solr cores did not automatically reload after schema updates, leading to schema reversions, search index corruption, and potential site downtime.